SolaceHarmony/SolaceCore/docs/STORAGE_DOCUMENTATION.md

 All storage implementations use mutex locks to protect access to shared resources.
 This ensures that operations are thread-safe and that data is not corrupted by concurrent access.

+#### Use of runBlocking in Synchronous Methods

+Some synchronous methods in the storage managers (`InMemoryStorageManager` and `FileStorageManager`) use `kotlinx.coroutines.runBlocking` to make these methods thread-safe by acquiring a mutex lock.
+This is necessary because these methods are part of interfaces that cannot be changed to use suspend functions without breaking backward compatibility.

+The following methods use `runBlocking` for thread safety:
+- `getStorage()`
+- `registerStorage()`
+- `unregisterStorage()`
+- `isActive()`

+**Justification:** While the project generally aims to avoid blocking calls in favor of coroutines, these specific uses of `runBlocking` are justified because:
+1. They are used in synchronous interface methods that cannot be changed to suspend functions
+2. They only block for a very short time to acquire a mutex lock and perform a simple operation
+3. They are well-documented in the code with comments explaining their purpose
+4. They follow best practices for deadlock prevention by minimizing the scope of the lock

+**Note:** For new code, it's recommended to use suspend functions and coroutines instead of blocking calls whenever possible.

 ```kotlin
 protected val mutex = Mutex()